Ministry of Education Language Centre: Courses

-The Bishan MOELC offers the French language, Arabic language, German language and the Japanese language while the Newton MOELC offers the French language, Spanish language and the Japanese language under the Foreign Language Programme.
+The Bishan MOELC offers the French, Arabic, German and Japanese languages while the Newton MOELC offers the French, Spanish and Japanese languages under the Foreign Language Programme.
 The Malay language is not included in both as it is generally considered a mother tongue.
 The Malay language courses have both a Malay (Special Programme) and a Higher Malay track for different degrees of advancement in the language.
 Students of Higher Malay language are able to cede two points off their O-level score (a lower number is considered better in total O-level scoring) as long as some other minimal requirements are fulfilled.

 The main focus of the MOELC is at the secondary education level.
 Grading is examination-oriented.
 The formal goal of the MOELC is to have the students pass their GCE 'O' Levels for their respective languages, as the MOELC does not issue a diploma per se upon students' graduation from their respective courses.
 Qualifications received thus take in the form of an O-level certificate.
 For students taking a foreign language as their second language, these second language qualifications are necessary to enter most tertiary institutions in Singapore, due to the requirement for bilingualism.
 Grades are reported quarterly to the students' respective schools, with the two Continual Assessments (each making up 15% of the year-end grade), the first Semestral Assessment (25%) and the Final Examination (45%) contributing to a student's final grade.
 In some schools which offer the Integrated Programme, students are also allowed to replace their lowest scoring subject's results with their Third Language's results if it is higher than that of their lowest scoring subject, provided the subject being replaced is not one of the Promotion Criteria subjects (subjects that students have to pass in order to proceed to the next level of education, e.g. English).